10 Panel Drug Test Plus Expanded Opiates

 The problem is widespread enough that many employers have opioid abuse occurring in their own workplace and don’t even know it, and the consequences can be detrimental — even deadly.
 Adding expanded opiates to your 10 panel drug test ensures you and your team are more protected from the most common and dangerous kind of drug abuse currently plaguing our country.

-The Importance of Workplace Drug Testing
+The Importance of Employee Drug Testing

-Debate continues around workplace drug testing for two main reasons.
+Debate continues around employee drug testing for two main reasons.
 One is that some people still view it as an invasion of privacy.
 The second has to do with the country’s evolving marijuana laws.
 Gradually, more states are legalizing marijuana for medicinal — and in some cases, even recreational — use, creating a confusing gray area for employers in these states.
 If medicinal marijuana is legal, can employees with a prescription consume it on work property or show up under the influence?
 If recreational marijuana is legal, it is safe to use recreationally at work?

 The tricky thing is that in large part, regardless of state laws, employers are still responsible for deciding how they handle drugs in their workplace.
 While this keeps control in their hands, it also puts an enormous amount of stress and pressure on their shoulders to do things correctly.
 That’s where US Drug Test Centers comes in.